ivfreire/Password-Generator/README.md

 $ sh ./install.sh
 ```

-The script is going to compile the program (if not compiled yet) ans then copy it to the /usr/local/bin folder, where bash will detect the executable.
-You can aswell do it manually :)
+The script is going to compile the program (if not compiled yet) and then copy it to the /usr/local/bin folder, where bash will detect it as an executable that can be called on the terminal.
+You can aswell do it yourself manually :)

 ## Usage